How to clean a pizza oven: a foolproof guide for cleaning brick, portable and mixed-fuel models

 4. Clean the door

-"Most brick-built pizza ovens have a cast-iron door.
+"Many brick-built pizza ovens have a cast-iron door.
 Wipe this down inside and out with a damp cloth and multi-purpose spray before drying it off," suggests Catherine.
-Should you deem it necessary you can also paint a little bit of vegetable oil onto the cast iron to protect it from the unpredictable weather every now and then.

-If your door has a glass window, Catherine recommends using multi-purpose spray or some warm water with a little bit of washing-up liquid and then you can dry it thoroughly with a clean microfibre cloth or towel.
+If your door has a glass window, Catherine recommends using warm water with a little bit of washing-up liquid, and then you can dry it thoroughly with a clean microfibre cloth or towel.
+You can similarly clean your glass oven door, as it's the same kind of glass.

-How to clean portable or mixed fuel pizza ovens
+How to clean a pizza oven: portable or mixed fuel models

 1. Cleaning a pizza oven stone

-Only when your oven is completely cool, it's best to start with cleaning your pizza stone.
+Only when your oven is completely cool, it is best to start by cleaning your pizza stone.

 We wouldn't recommend using cleaning liquid or water to wash down your pizza stone, it's also one of the things you shouldn't clean with vinegar due to the porous material.